 Yes.
 The Connected Care plans provide national coverage, meaning you’re covered when you need care outside of Oregon.
 If you need to access services in Oregon, but are outside the medical neighborhood, your service will be paid at the out-of-network level.
 You also are covered for emergency and immediate care needs.
 See your plan’s benefit summary for details.

 Providence is the largest health system in the Portland-metro area.
 We have a comprehensive, high-value network of highly respected providers, facilities and services.
 Providence clinicians use one medical record to provide a seamless care experience.
 This means wherever you receive care from a Providence provider, every caregiver can access up-to-date information about your health through the same electronic file.
 This helps prevent duplication or gaps in your care, and you don’t have to re-share your story at each visit – unless you want to.
-Plus, you can count on convenient access to care in the way you want – from a traditional office visit to an on-demand video visit with Providence Health eXpress.
+Plus, you can count on convenient access to care in the way you want – from a traditional office visit to an on-demand video visit with Providence Express Care Virtual.
 And, know that with Providence we deliver compassionate and genuine care that’s focused on you.

 Intel’s Connected Care Plans are an innovative, new way to provide you access to high-quality health care services focused on your needs.
 Unlike other health plans, the success of Connected Care is based on the Patient-Centered Medical Home (PCMH) model – an evidence-based approach to delivering high-quality, coordinated care that focuses on your well-being, prevention and care management.
 Watch this video to learn more about the PCMH model and to see how it differs from traditional health care.